MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 * **Import only** specifies that you import information, but you manually create the corresponding credit memo.
 * **Auto create credit memo** specifies that you import information and [!INCLUDE[prod_short](../includes/prod_short.md)] automatically creates the credit memos.
 This option requires that you turn on the **Auto Create Sales Order** toggle.

+#### Setup returns and refunds

 Specify a location for returns, and G/L accounts for refunds for goods and other refunds.

+You can use the original return location from Shopify for refunds and returns.
+The location helps ensure that locations are accurate on credit memos, which reduces manual adjustments and streamlines the returns process.

+To turn on the feature, on the **Shopify Shop Card** page, in the **Return Location Priority** field choose **Original > Default Location**.

+The **Return Location Priority** field offers the following options:

+* **Default Return Location**: This is the default option.
+It uses the value from the Default Return Location field when creating sales credit memos.
+* **Original > Default Location**: Select this option if you want the connector to find the original location on the Shopify refund or, if applicable, the Shopify return document.
+If the connector can't find the original location, for example, when an item is restocked in several locations, it uses the **Default Return Location** defined on the **Shopify Shop Card** page.

 * **Refund Account non-restock Items** specifies a G/L Account No. for items where you don't want to have an inventory correction.
 * **Refund Account** specifies a G/L account for the difference in the total refunded amount and the total amount of the items.